 MIRACLES COME AT A HIGH PRICE

-This is a rich, surprising and sometimes disturbing tale of gargoyles and those who carve the creatures from solid stone.
-There’s plenty of darkness in this cautionary tale that nevertheless pulls off not one, but two miracles—and in a surprising twist, brings Laurel home to stay.
+This is a rich, surprising, and sometimes disturbing historical tale of gargoyles, and those who carve the creatures from solid stone.
+There's darkness in this cautionary tale, that nevertheless pulls off not one, but two miracles, and brings Laurel home to stay.

 Follow Laurel's harrowing journey toward miracles.